+Contracted D-SNPs shall verify provider qualifications no less frequently than once every five (5) years, and in accordance with requirements of plan accreditation and DHCF oversight.

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specif

+the Medicaid agency or the operating agency (if applicable) Service Type:).

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests t the authority to provide the following additional service no

+specified in statute. and distinctivity to provide the rollowing additional service he

 Service Title:

 Individual Directed Goods and Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

+17 Other Services 17010 goods and services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (S cope):
+Service Definition (Scope):

 Category 4: Sub-Category 4:

-Services, equipment or supplies not otherwise provided through this waiver or through the Medicaid State Plan that address an identified need in the person-centered Individual Service Plan (ISP) (including improving and maintaining the individual's opportunities for full membership in the community) and meet the following requirements.
-The item or service would:
+IDGS includes services, equipment, or supplies not otherw State Plan that address an identified need in the person-cen ntered service plan (PCSP) (including improving and

+maintaining the individual's opportunities for full member requirements.
+The item or service would: ship in the community) and meet the following

-- · decrease the need for other Medicaid services; and/or - promote inclusion in the community; and/or - increase the waiver participant's safety in the home environment.
+- Decrease the need for other Medicaid services; and/or - Promote inclusion in the community; and/or - Increase the waiver participant's safety in the home environment.